lnlp/LMIC-node/README.md

 The following tables list the boards currently supported by LMIC-node.

 Explanation of columns: MCU: microcontroller.
 Wiring required: yes means manual wiring of DIO1 is required.
 USB: has onboard USB.
-LED: yes: has onboard LED *and* is usable.
+LED: yes: has onboard LED *and* is usable (no hardware conflicts).
 Display: yes means has onboard display.
 Board-id: board identifier as used by LMIC-node.

 ### 2.1 LoRa development boards